jsk336/docs/docs/api/antha/anthalib/execution/execution.md

 }
 ```

+struct to hold channels for communicating with the sample tracker service

 #### func (*SampleTrackerService) Init

 ```go
 func (ss *SampleTrackerService) Init()
 ```
+initialize the sample tracker agent the channels have capacity to buffer 5
+requests before blocking

 #### func (*SampleTrackerService) TrackSample

 ```go
 func (ss *SampleTrackerService) TrackSample(rin SampleRequest) SampleRequest
 ```
+send a request to the sample tracking service - e.g. update status or register a
+new sample

 #### type ScheduleRequest